Diyckstra/terraform-provider-deyckstra/website/docs/d/s3_bucket_object.md

 ~> **Note** The `aws_s3_bucket_object` data source is DEPRECATED and will be removed in a future version!
 Use [`aws_s3_object`](s3_object.md) instead, where new features and fixes will be added.

-The S3 object data source allows access to the metadata and _optionally_ (see below) content of an object stored inside S3 bucket.
+Provides information about metadata and _optionally_ (see below) content of an object stored inside S3 bucket.

 ~> **Note** The content of an object (`body` field) is available only for objects which have a human-readable `Content-Type` (`text/*` and `application/json`).
 This is to prevent printing unsafe characters and potentially downloading large amount of data which would be thrown away in favour of metadata.